SimonMunyiri/Chama-Management-System/README.md

 ---

-his `README` provides the essential information for setting up and contributing to the **Chama Management System**.
+This `README` provides the essential information for setting up and contributing to the **Chama Management System**.
 If you encounter any issues or need assistance, don't hesitate to contact us!